 Any person who has unauthorized possession of a key or other device used by a guest in a hotel or by the hotel to gain entrance to a room in a hotel, under circumstances which demonstrate the person’s intent to use or to allow the use of the device in the commission of a crime is guilty of a gross misdemeanor.

-People with NRS 205.900 violations on their record may have trouble finding employment in Nevada.
+Having NRS 205.900 violations on your record may prevent you from finding employment in Nevada.
 This is especially true in the hotel and gaming industries.
-But it may be possible to plea bargain down the charges to a dismissal.
+Though it may be possible to plea bargain down the charges to a dismissal.

 1. What are examples of “unlawful use of a hotel key” in Nevada?